 - Breathing speed and depth

 The headband syncs with your phone via Bluetooth.
-The Muse app on your phone receives the data and provides you with sound cues to show when your meditation is going well or poorly.
-Muse claims that the feedback you get helps you meditate better.
+The Muse app receives the data and delivers audio cues indicating when your meditation is on track or drifting.
+Muse claims this feedback helps you meditate more effectively.

 The app includes several different modes.
-It tracks everything at once but only gives feedback for one system per session.
-You choose whether you want to track mind, heart, breathing, or stillness while you meditate.
-Muse will tell you when the activity you chose is going well or getting off course.
-You are supposed to fix it, improving your meditation.
+While it tracks everything simultaneously, it only provides feedback for one system per session.
+You choose whether to focus on mind, heart, breathing, or stillness while you meditate.
+Muse alerts you when your chosen activity is flowing well or veering off course, allowing you to make adjustments and improve your meditation.

 Advantages of the Muse 2